 Currently, investigators are conducting further investigations into the case to determine if alcohol or speed were factors in the accident.
 Authorities have issued no citations as of Sunday night.
 The driver who hit Betz with his car is giving his full cooperation to investigators.

-At the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., we handle cases such as wrongful death and pedestrian accidents.
+At the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., we handle cases such as wrongful death, pedestrian, and car accidents.
 Our sincerest condolences are with the victim of this accident as they mourn the loss of their loved one.

 The United States Food and Drug Administration ordered a ban of 19 chemicals used as active ingredients in antibacterial soap, as well as hand and body wash.
 On September 2, the FDA noted that companies have a year to take out these ingredients from their products.
 They banned nineteen chemicals as a result of this action.